wikid24/ffxiv_mmd_tools_helper/README.md

 # FFXIV MMD Tools Helper (Blender Addon)
 ## Convert FFXIV Models to MMD Models with as _little effort_ as possible.

 > Update: 2024-11-13 - Plugin is still broken b/c MMD Tools is still not compatible with [Blender V4.0](https://github.com/wikid24/ffxiv_mmd_tools_helper/issues/5) yet, and Dawntrail's model "upgrades" (and subsequent changes in all the plugins needed below to support it) mostly broke _everything_ and I don't have the patience to fix.
-Happy to let someone over take over though.
+Happy to let someone folk this and take over though.

 This is a Blender Addon to convert FFXIV Models to Miku Miku Dance (MMD) models.
 It's geared for _speed_, so you can cut down on the time it takes to: